sjerrietukkel/frontend-data/README.md

 ## Conclusion
 Creating this visualisation was difficult.
 I tried to restructure the data by myself and got horribly lost.
 Luckily Laurens helped me out by drawing the data structure.
 This helped me a lot.
 My initial idea was to see 3 different countries on a line graph during the second world war, but this quickly became to complex so I narrowed it down to Germany.

+I really wanted to write a lot of code myself, but I'm just not there yet.

 ### Credits
 @Gijslaarman for helping me restructure the data. <br>
 @Folkert-Jan for helping with the update function.